folio-org/folio-ansible/doc/ansible-roles.md

 repository.

 ## nodejs
-Installs nodejs, n, and mocha; configures n to use the latest node.
+Installs nodejs, n, and mocha

 ## okapi-demo
 Clones the folio-org/okapi repository from GitHub, installs and